 Private-sector companies that are not listed do not need to meet the quota but Ms Wilde said there were worldwide examples of diversity benefitting them.
 This should be a drive for businesses to increase the number of women on boards and within their C-suite,” she added.

-The number of women holding board seats in UAE listed firms has more than doubled over in two years, Gulf News reports, quoting Aurora50’s research report Non-executive Board Careers in the UAE: A Path to Gender Balance.
+The number of women in board positions rose to 77 seats in 2022, from 29 seats in 2020, The National reported, quoting Aurora50 research report Non-executive Board Careers in the UAE: A Path to Gender Balance.